Computing Vertex and Edge Connectivity of Graphs Embedded with Crossings

-The name `near-planar graphs' is an informal term for graphs that are close to being planar; these have received a lot of attention in recent years (see \cite{didimo2019survey, hong2020beyond} for surveys in this area).
-An important class of near-planar graphs is the class of \textit{$k$-planar graphs}, which are graphs that can be embedded on the plane with each edge crossed at most $k$ times, with no two edge-curves sharing more than one point. \todo[color=blue!20!white]{Minor correction here: $k$-planar graphs require that we have a good drawing, otherwise I'm not positive that the edge-bound holds.
-(It probably does, but one should not take crossing number results for granted, they are often weird.)} A $k$-planar graph that achieves the maximum possible number of edges is called an \textit{optimal $k$-planar graph}.
+We now give examples of several classes of near-planar graphs that have small ribbon radius. `Near-planar graphs' is an informal term for graphs that are close to being planar; these have received a lot of attention in recent years (see \cite{didimo2019survey, hong2020beyond} for surveys in this area).
+Of special interest to us is the class of \textit{$k$-plane graphs}, which are graphs that are embedded on the plane with each edge crossed at most $k$ times.

-\begin{claim}[Corollary of Theorem \ref{theorem: main theorem}] Let $G$ be a simple $k$-plane graph for some constant $k$.
-If $G$ has ribbon radius $\mu$, then one can compute both $\kappa(G)$ and $\lambda(G)$ in time $2^{O(\mu)}n$. \end{claim}

-\begin{proof} A simple $k$-plane graph has at most $4.108\sqrt{k}n$ edges \cite{pach1997graphs}.
-This implies that $\kappa(G) \leq \lambda(G) \leq \delta(G) \leq 8.216 \sqrt{k}$.
-Since each edge of $G$ is crossed at most $k$ times, $|V(G^\times)| \in O(nk^{3/2})$.
-Substituting these bounds into Theorem \ref{theorem: main theorem}, we get that both vertex and edge connectivity can be computed in time $2^{O(\mu\sqrt{k})}nk^{3/2}$, and $k$ is a constant. \end{proof} We assumed simplicity for this claim because the presence of parallel edges affects the edge connectivity.
-However, we can can permit parallel edges for as long as the edge connectivity remains constant.

-We now give examples of several classes of $k$-plane graphs that have small ribbon radius.
-Recall that an \emph{\X-crossing} of an embedded graph is a crossing where the only edges between the endpoints are the two edges that cross.
-From~\cite{biedl2022computing}, we know how to compute vertex connectivity for 1-plane graphs without $\X$-crossings in linear time.
-We show the same for $k$-plane graphs by combining the following claim (whose proof in Appendix \ref{app: missing proofs: sec: appl}) with Claim~\ref{cor: main result k-plane}.
+\begin{proposition} If $G$ is a $k$-plane graph such that there exists a ribbon of length at most $\gamma$ at every crossing of $G$, then $\mu(G) \leq \gamma (k+1)/2$. \end{proposition}